MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_07_Implementing_and_configuring_network_infrastructure_services_in_Windows_Server.md

 Contoso, Ltd. is a large organization with complex requirements for network services.
 To help meet these requirements, you will deploy and configure DHCP so that it is highly available to ensure service availability.
 You will also set up DNS so that Trey Research, a department within Contoso, can have its own DNS server in the testing area.
 Finally, you will provide remote access to Windows Admin Center and secure it with Web Application Proxy.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20and%20configuring%20network%20infrastructure%20services%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives

 After completing this lab, you'll be able to: